pilosus/dienstplan/docs/install.md

 clojure M:run
 ```

-Schedules processing can be done:
+Schedules processing as a one-time job can be done:

 ```bash
 make schedule